MICKAI®ArticlesWhat an Insurer Must Show a Regul…

 What can an auditor actually check?

 The plain test is reconstruction.
 Give the auditor a single past decision and ask the insurer to rebuild it offline: the model version, the inputs, the oversight and the signed record, with no third party and no gap in the ledger.
 If the ledger signature verifies and the reconstruction matches, the firm can account for its AI.
 If the record can be edited, is held only by a vendor, or cannot be tied to a specific model version, the reconstruction fails.
-This engineering work sits within a wider estate of 104 filed UK patent applications, approximately 2,340 claims, owned by Mickai LTD, all patent pending and never granted or patented.
+This engineering work sits within a wider estate of 104 filed UK patent applications, 2,340 claims, owned by Mickai LTD, all patent pending and never granted or patented.

 What should insurers do before 2 December 2027?